 The Company is established for the public charitable objects that the directors decide having regard to the recommendations of any advisory committee the directors establish.
-This includes (to the extent they are charitable), but not limited to, funding medical equipment, advocacy and supporting research programs into childhood cancer and related research.
+This includes (to the extent they are charitable), but not limited to, funding medical equipment, advocacy and supporting research programs into childhood cancer, clinical trials, survivorship and related research.